joey-bednar/RAT-MCU/README.md

 # RAT Microcontroller

-The RAT MCU is a basic computer that written in VHDL and run on the Basys 3 FPGA development board.
+The RAT MCU is a microcontrollerthat written in VHDL and run on the Basys 3 FPGA development board.
 The RAT MCU architecture is displayed below.
 Programs are written in assembly and converted to prog_rom.vhd files via the RAT Assembler.
 More information is found in the [RAT Assembler Manual](https://github.com/joey-bednar/RAT-MCU/blob/main/FRCD_RAT_Assembler_Manual%20-%203_12.pdf).

 ![alt text](https://github.com/joey-bednar/RAT-MCU/blob/main/rat_diagram.jpg?raw=true)